robertfoss/memcpy.io/content/2016-08-25_ethernet_device_testing.md

 Luckily a script like that already exists as a part of the chromiumos project, and can be found [here](https://chromium.googlesource.com/chromiumos/third_party/autotest/+/HEAD/client/site_tests/network_EthernetStressPlug/network_EthernetStressPlug.py).

-That script does however not run standalone and requires are remote device (chromebook) to execute on.
+That script does however not run standalone and requires a remote device (chromebook) to execute on.
 So I took the liberty of changing it to support local testing.
 The modified version can be found [here](files/2016-08-25_network_EthernetStressPlug.py).